-While it may be beneficial to your credit score to keep a couple of cards open with a zero balance, you have to know that you can keep them at zero.
-If having those cards open and available will lead to racking up more debt, then it isn’t worth the risk and you should close them.
+While it may be beneficial to your credit score to keep a couple of credit card options open with a zero balance, you have to know that you can keep them at zero.
+If having those cards open and available will lead to racking up more debt, then it isn’t worth the risk, and you should close them.

 How Many Credit Cards Is Too Many?

-The basic rule of thumb with credit cards is that how you use them is more important than how many you have.
+The basic rule of thumb with credit cards is that how you use them is more important than how many credit cards you have.

-That being said, be careful when opening and closing accounts.
+That being said, be careful when opening and closing accounts with credit cards.
 When you open a new credit card, the company may perform a credit check to make sure you’re trustworthy.
 Sometimes these credit checks can lower your score by a few points.
 As long as you’re not doing this very often, it shouldn’t affect your credit too much.

-So, is it bad to have multiple credit cards?
-The short answer is no. The more thorough answer is that multiple cards can help you or hurt you depending on how you’re using them.
-Unlike installment loans, credit cards make it easy to overspend.
+So, is it a bad thing to have multiple credit cards?
+The short answer is no. The more thorough answer is that multiple cards can help you or hurt you, depending on how you’re using them.
+Unlike installment loans such as personal loan options, credit cards make it easy to overspend.
 Do your best to keep your overall credit card debt low and your balances at zero, and you may see your credit improve.

 Here are answers to commonly asked questions about how many credit cards a person can have and having multiple credit cards: